Russian Empire: Government and administration

-From its initial creation until the 1905 Revolution, the Russian Empire was controlled by its tsar/emperor as an absolute monarch, under a system of tsarist autocracy.
+From its initial creation until the 1905 Revolution, the Russian Empire was led by the emperor (also referred to as tsar) who ruled as an absolute monarch.
 After the Revolution of 1905, Russia developed a new type of government, which became difficult to categorize.
 In the Almanach de Gotha for 1910, Russia was described as "a constitutional monarchy under an autocratic Tsar".
 This contradiction in terms demonstrated the difficulty of precisely defining the system, transitional and sui generis, established in the Russian Empire after October 1905.
 Before this date, the fundamental laws of Russia described the power of the emperor as "autocratic and unlimited".
 After October 1905, while the imperial style was still "Emperor and Autocrat of All the Russias", the fundamental laws were changed by removing the word unlimited.
 While the emperor retained many of his old prerogatives, including an absolute veto over all legislation, he equally agreed to the establishment of an elected parliament, without whose consent no laws were to be enacted in Russia.
 Not that the regime in Russia had become in any true sense constitutional, far less parliamentary.
 But the "unlimited autocracy" had given way to a "self-limited autocracy".
 Whether this autocracy was to be permanently limited by the new changes, or only at the continuing discretion of the autocrat, became a subject of heated controversy between conflicting parties in the state.
 Provisionally, then, the Russian governmental system may perhaps be best defined as "a limited monarchy under an autocratic emperor".

-Conservatism was the ideology of most of the Russian leadership, albeit with some reformist activities from time to time.
-The structure of conservative thought was based upon anti-rationalism of the intellectuals, religiosity rooted in the Russian Orthodox Church, traditionalism rooted in the landed estates worked by serfs, and militarism rooted in the army officer corps.
-Regarding irrationality, Russia avoided the full force of the European Enlightenment, which gave priority to rationalism, preferring the romanticism of an idealized nation state that reflected the beliefs, values, and behavior of the distinctive people.
-The distinctly liberal notion of "progress" was replaced by a conservative notion of modernization based on the incorporation of modern technology to serve the established system.
-The promise of modernization in the service of autocracy frightened the socialist intellectual Alexander Herzen, who warned of a Russia governed by "Genghis Khan with a telegraph".
+Most Russian leaders adhered to a kind of conservatism or traditionalism, albeit accommodating occasional reform.
+This conservatism was premised on the anti-rationalism of intellectuals, religiosity of the Russian Orthodox Church, traditionalism rooted in the landed estates worked by serfs, and militarism of the army officer corps.
+Regarding irrationality, Russia avoided the plenitude of the European Enlightenment that prioritized rationalism, preferring the romanticism of an idealized nation state that reflected the beliefs, values, and behavior of their distinctive people.
+A conservative notion of modernization based on the incorporation of modern technology to serve the established system replaced the liberal notion of "progress".
+The promise of modernization in the service of autocracy frightened socialist intellectual Alexander Herzen, who warned of a Russia governed by "Genghis Khan with a telegraph".